What to see at The National Gallery, London

 16th Century Paintings

 The Protestant Reformation grew, leading to numerous religious conflicts and diminishing the authority of the Roman Catholic Church.
-The first work ever on accounting published and the first book was written on secular international law.
-Copernicus proposed the heliocentric universe, which challenged the long-held belief in an immutable universe supported by Ptolemy and Aristotle, and led to major revolutions in astronomy and science.
+The first work ever on accounting was published and the first book was written on secular international law.
+Copernicus proposed the heliocentric universe, which challenged long-held beliefs, which led to major revolutions in astronomy and science.

 - “Virgin of the Rocks” by Leonardo da Vinci – 1506